Vegan on the Camino

 Tips for being Vegan on the Camino

-The well-known Happy Cow site will still be your best friend for tracking down great vegan restaurants in medium and large cities, but for the rest of your trip, we have designed this Vegan guide to help guide you through the potential culinary maze on the way to Santiago de Compostela.
+The popular Happy Cow website remains your go-to for discovering great vegan restaurants in medium and large cities.
+For the rest of your journey, we’ve created this Vegan guide to help you navigate the culinary maze on your way to Santiago de Compostela.

 Important to note:

-• Always check with staff before ordering food, even if it looks innocent.
+• Always confirm with the staff before ordering food, even if it seems harmless.

-• Some ‘Vegetable sandwiches’ (bocadillo vegetal in Spanish) ironically have fish as the main ingredient.
+• Some “vegetable sandwiches” (bocadillo vegetal in Spanish) ironically feature fish as a main ingredient.

 padron-peppers-vegan-camino-de-santiago-caminoways